Patient Navigation Program

 What’s special about patient navigators at Seattle Children’s?

 Seattle Children’s is the only pediatric hospital in Washington, Alaska, Montana and Idaho with a patient navigation program for families with complex medical needs and limited English proficiency.

-- Children are less likely to miss appointments.
+- Less likely to miss appointments